Issue No. 03

 page.waitUntil(expression) evaluates a JavaScript string in the page context on a polling interval and resolves when the expression returns truthy.
 It's the general-purpose wait — use it for application-specific conditions that no CSS selector can express: a flag on window, a data attribute set by app logic, a third-party widget's internal state.

-page.waitUntil.url() accepts a string, a glob, or a regex.
+page.waitUntil.url() accepts a string or a glob.
 Globs are the pragmatic choice after redirects where the exact final URL varies by environment — a pattern like '**/dashboard**' matches regardless of the host.

 Page utilities and network capture